Table of Contents

 - More trust in the team

-One patient once said, “Your team seemed so organized—it made me feel safe.”
-That trust came from the checklist.
+One patient once told me, “Your team seemed so organized—it made me feel safe.”
+That sense of order came from the checklist, the roles, and the way everyone communicated.
+It wasn’t magic; it was discipline.

 Join our Email List Today!